bitovi/academy/src/web-components/10-custom-events/custom-events.md

 ## How to Solve This Problem

 1. Add the provided CSS to the `bus-tracker` template.
-1. Add the `#selected-vehicle` element to the bus-tracker's `footer`.
+1. Add the `#selected-vehicle` element to the bus-tracker’s `footer`.
 1. Add an event listener for when a marker is selected which dispatches an event called `vehicle-selected`.
 1. Add an event listener in `bus-tracker` for the `vehicle-selected` event on the `google-map-view`.
 1. In the event listener set the `vehicle.des` in the `#selected-vehicle` element.

 ## Technical Requirements

 * For displaying the selected vehicle use a `span` element and give it an `id` of `selected-vehicle`.
 It will have mostly the same styles as the selected route.
 You could use the same CSS but just modify it to work for both.
-For simplicity here's the full CSS needed:
+For simplicity here’s the full CSS needed:

   ```css
   #selected-vehicle:not(.vehicle-selected) {